Choose a programme of study and an institution to suit you.

 If you’re not able to gain a scholarship, remember that New Zealand is a value-for-money destination that allows you to offset your costs by working while you study.

-- New Zealand Excellence Awards (NZEA) is a unique initiative supporting the first year of study for students from India looking to study at world-class universities in New Zealand.
+New Zealand Excellence Awards offer scholarships of NZ$5,000 for the first year of study for students from India looking to study at world-class universities in New Zealand.

 Study Abroad student